pollfish/docs/android-admob-adapter.md

 No | Description
 ------------ | -------------
-5.1 | **.setAPIKey(String apiKey)**  <br/> Sets Pollfish SDK API key as provided on Pollfish 5.2 | **.setRequestUUID(String requestUUID)**  <br/> Sets a unique id to identify a user and be passed through server-to-server callbacks
+5.1 | **.setAPIKey(String apiKey)**  <br/> Sets Pollfish SDK API key as provided by Pollfish 5.2 | **.setRequestUUID(String requestUUID)**  <br/> Sets a unique id to identify a user and be passed through server-to-server callbacks
 5.3 | **.setReleaseMode(boolean releaseMode)**  <br/> Sets Pollfish SDK to Developer or Release mode

 #### 5.1 .setAPIKey(String apiKey)

 Pollfish API Key as provided by Pollfish on Pollfish Dashboard.
-If you did not specify the API Key in AdMob's UI as desribed in step 2.
+This value will be used only if you did not specify the API Key in AdMob's UI as desribed in step 2.
 If you have already specified Pollfish API Key on AdMob's UI, this param will be ignored.

 #### 5.2 .setRequestUUID(String requestUUID)